Frequently Asked Questions

 How do I vote for the Workhorse-Motiv transaction?

-• Completing, signing, dating and returning a proxy card.
+• Completing, signing, dating, and returning a proxy card to the mailing address provided.

 Can I vote my shares without attending the Meeting?